Weight Watchers Recipe of the Day: Oven-Baked Shrimp Risotto

-I came up with this easy shrimp risotto by combining two recipes – the grand prize winning recipe for hearty shrimp risotto in this month’s (February/March 2012) issue of Healthy Cooking and Ina Garten’s recipe for easy Parmesan “risotto” in Barefoot Contessa How Easy Is That?: Fabulous Recipes & Easy Tips.
+I came up with this easy shrimp risotto by combining two recipes - the grand prize winning recipe for hearty shrimp risotto in the February/March (2012) issue of Healthy Cooking and Ina Garten's recipe for easy Parmesan "risotto" in Barefoot Contessa How Easy Is That?
+Fabulous Recipes and Easy Tips (affiliate link).

 Ina's recipe calls for Parmesan and peas.
 The Healthy Cooking shrimp risotto recipe includes shrimp, spinach and crumbled goat cheese.